 Miss Greer makes referrals to local authority for penalty notices and cases of persistent unexplained absence

-Pupils and parents are rewarded for consistently good attendance and punctuality – the reward structure is currently being revised for the academic year 2019 2020.
+Pupils and parents are rewarded for consistently good attendance and punctuality – the reward system celebrates good daily, weekly and termly attendance for the pupil and their families.
 Unfortunately, during the last two academic years, we have seen a significant increase in the number of pupils taking holiday during term time.
 Senior leaders and governors have concerns about all extended absences, not least in the detriment effect on pupil wellbeing in school and the impact on progress.
-No term time holidays are authorised and all unauthorised absences that qualify are referred fo penalty notice.
+No term time holidays are authorised and all unauthorised absences that qualify are referred for penalty notice.

 What should I do if my child is too unwell to attend school?